HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 # Homeassistant-Supervised-on-Raspberry-Pi-5
-This is a tutorial about the installation of Homeassistant Supervised on your Raspberry Pi 5
+This is a tutorial about the installation of Homeassistant Supervised on your Raspberry Pi 5.
+If something doesn't work, make sure to check out the Troubleshooting Section at the bottom of this Readme.md-File

 # First of all - Why even HA-Supervised?
 It's pretty simple: